How to Get Better at Fortnite: 12 Unique Tips For a Competitive Edge

 And it’s important to understand these qualities can “push back” and limit the boundaries of your physical and mental performance in-game.

-Yes, you may already dominate most 1v1’s but how good can you actually be?
-How good should you be?
+Yes, you may already dominate most 1v1’s but how good should you actually be?

 Where are the unnecessary handbrakes to consistent peak Fortnite gameplay?